ghc-proposals/ghc-proposals/proposals/0000-provenance-qualified-imports.rst

 .. highlight:: haskell

-This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/0>`_. **After creating the pull request, edit this file again, update the number in the link, and delete this bold sentence.**
+This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/115>`_.

 .. contents::